zhijian-liu/torchprofile/README.md

 ## Getting Started

-Before profiling, you should first define your PyTorch model and a (dummy) input which the model takes:
+Before profiling, you should first define your PyTorch model and a (dummy) input:

 ```python
 import torch